 9.4.2 Power considerations

-Another consideration in the application of SDR to vehicles is that it is not necessary to be too concerned with the power consumption of the SDR equipment.
-In order to implement multiple-radio accessible functions into SDR equipment, large and high speed digital devices such
+The application of SDR to vehicles is not impacted by the power consumption of the SDR equipment.
+In order to implement multiple-radio accessible functions into SDR equipment, large and high speed digital devices

-as GPP DSP (digital signal processor) and FPGA (field programmable gate array) are required, and they consume much electric power.
-However, in vehicle use, batteries and an electric power generator mounted in the vehicle can be used as the power source for the SDR equipment.
+are required, however, in vehicle use, batteries and an electric power generator mounted in the vehicle can be used as the power source for the SDR equipment.

 9.4.3 Reconfiguration considerations